 Being an Executor Carries Responsibility & Risk

 Acting as an Executor is not a job to be taken lightly.
-Whilst it’s very gratifying to be asked, the role does carry a great deal of responsibility and in certain circumstances, significant risk.
-As Executor, you will have overall responsibility for dealing with the administration of the deceased person’s estate, as stipulated by law.
-This involves sorting out the deceased person’s property, money, possessions, debts and so on.
+Being asked may be flattering, but the role carries a great deal of responsibility and significant risk in certain circumstances.
+By law, an Executor is responsible for dealing with the administration of the deceased person’s Estate.
+The job involves sorting out the property, money, possessions, debts, etc.

 Furthermore, you must get everything right.
-If you don’t, you risk personal financial liability for making a mistake, however innocent it may be.
-So, it’s very important to be aware of what’s involved and the potential risks you could be exposed to before you take on the role.
+If you don’t, you risk personal financial liability, however innocent it may be.
+So, before you agree, it’s best to be aware of what’s involved, including understanding what risks are involved.

-Depending on the complexity of the estate, being an Executor is likely to take a lot of your time.
-Your responsibilities will include:
+Depending on the Estate’s complexity, being an Executor may take up a lot of your time.
+Your responsibilities include:

 - Registering the death